k0ley/k0ley/README.md

 You can certainly learn more about what I'm up to on https://eigen.sh

-I'm honestly more active on a GH account with an anime avatar and no references to my personal existence (something something privacy).
-Find it and I'll be way more inclined to work on a side project with you <3
+I'm honestly more active on a GH account with no references to my personal existence (something something privacy).
+Find it and impress me with your OSINT knowledge :D